bheisler/blog-hugo-source/content/post/experiments-in-nes-jit-compilation.md

 structure for the last instruction to set the flag, which contains a set of booleans indicating whether each flag will be used.
-Since we now know that that instruction's flag will be used and not overwritten, we set the appropriate boolean to true, signaling the JIT compiler to emit that flag later on.
+Since we now know that that instruction's flag will be used and not overwritten, we set the appropriate boolean to true, signaling the JIT compiler to emit code to update that flag later on.

 There are a few pitfalls with this approach.
 For instance, if a branch is taken or if execution hits a jump instruction, we can't know if the code it jumps to will rely on this flag.
 If so, this optimization could break.
 A more sophisticated analysis could probably detect that, for at least some cases.
-This one-pass algorithm can't, so to be on the safe side it simply assumes that jump and branch instructions use all of the flags.
+This one-pass algorithm can't, so to be on the safe side it assumes that jump and branch instructions use all of the flags.
 Likewise, when an interrupt occurs, the NES pushes the flags and the return address on the stack.
 Since an interrupt can occur at any time, there's no way to be sure that the flags byte it pushes on the stack will be correct.
 I don't have a solution to this except